drobertadams/GraphGen/README.txt

 ## Implementation

-The tool is consists of a parser that reads the grammar input file, and a "generator" that actually applies the productions/transformations to "generate" a Net.
+The tool consists of a parser that reads the grammar input file, and a "generator" that actually applies the productions/transformations to "generate" a Net.
+Underlying everything is a Graph object that represents a directed graph and can perform subgraph (isomorphic) searches.

 ### Parser Tool Implementation

+The grammar parser is implemented as a traditional top-down recursive descent parser and associated lexer.
+Classes include:

+- Token - a simple representation of a token with type and lexeme
+- Lexer - converts the input character stream into a stream of Tokens
-Parser
+- Parser
-Lexer
-Token
-Production
+- Production
-Productions
+- Productions
-Configuration
+- Configuration

 ### Generator Tool Implementation